inko-lang/inko/docs/source/getting-started/memory-management.md

 Both unique references and owned values allow you to call methods on them, though this comes with a set of rules.
 These rules are as follows:

-1. If a method takes any arguments, specifies a throw type, or a return type, the types must be "sendable".
+1. If a method takes any arguments, or specifies a throw type or a return type, the types must be "sendable".
 If any of these types isn't sendable, the method isn't available.
 2. If a method doesn't take any arguments and is immutable, and returns and/or